tiagolascasas/wonderland/README.md

 # Wonderland

-A monorepo for all my small experiments and scripts that don't really warrant their own repository.
+A monorepo for some of my small experiments and scripts that don't really warrant their own repository.
 Some highlights that may be of use to someone are:

 * **CommunicationLatencyModel** - generates a linear model for communication between a CPU and an FPGA via OpenCL, from real data.
 Takes in a CSV of measurements, does a linear regression and outputs a JavaScript class capable of estimating the communication cost of any input size.